 The P&D is always interested in applicants who wish to join, whether as a volunteer or Reservist, young or not.
 The principal criteria is the desire to play and participate with one of the most exciting pipe bands in Canada.

-The P&D welcomes enquiries for public and private performances.
+The P&D welcomes inquiries for public and private performances.

 WO Ben Jaeckle CD